Lycée International de Saint-Germain-en-Laye: 1951–1965

-In 1951, the then-recently established NATO (North Atlantic Treaty Organisation), a grouping of 15 countries, created Supreme Headquarters Allied Powers Europe (SHAPE) with the aim of ensuring peace and security in the North Atlantic region, and promising European members the support of the United States in the event of any future aggression.
+In 1951, the recently established North Atlantic Treaty Organisation (NATO), a grouping of 15 countries, created Supreme Headquarters Allied Powers Europe (SHAPE) with the aim of ensuring peace and security in the North Atlantic region and promising European members the support of the United States in the event of any future aggression.

 SHAPE was installed at Rocquencourt, and Saint Germain-en-Laye was chosen as the place of residence for the serving officers and their families.
 The SHAPE Village Project was built in the grounds of the Chateau d'Hennemont to accommodate 1,500 officers and soldiers from 13 nationalities, and their families.
 SHAPE Supreme Commander General Dwight D. Eisenhower decided to create a school for the children of the officers, which he hoped would help SHAPE's multi-national families to live and work together in harmony.

 The SHAPE village school opened in January 1952, under the direction of René Tallard.
 By the end of the school year, 400 children were on the register, including 200 French children, half of them inhabitants of the town.
 Two years later, in 1954, the school was officially renamed the NATO International School (l’École Internationale de l’OTAN).

 Funding from SHAPE provided the school with equipment and accommodation, including a new flagship building completed in 1960.
 From 1961, senior students prepared for the Diplôme des Ecoles Internationales and the following year, the school was renamed the NATO International Lycée (Lycée International de l’OTAN).
 The founding proviseur, René Tallard, retired in 1965.

 1965–1989

-Not only did 1965 mark the retirement of the much respected René Tallard, it was also the year in which President de Gaulle decided to pull France out of NATO’s military operations.
-NATO, and SHAPE, were forced to find a new European base, in Belgium, and the Lycée International de l’OTAN lost two thirds of its pupils at a stroke.
-It was an immediate challenge for the new proviseur, Edgar Scherer.
-His was the delicate task of working with the remaining two public sections – the German and the Dutch – to persuade the educational authorities, both in France and overseas, to rebuild the life of the school which, would from now on need to count on the support of "economic expatriates" to replace those of the original military community.
+In 1965, René Tallard retired, and President Charles de Gaulle announced France's withdrawal from NATO's integrated military command structure.
+As NATO and SHAPE relocated their European base to Belgium, the Lycée International de l’OTAN lost a significant portion of its students.
+The new proviseur, Edgar Scherer, worked with the remaining German and Dutch sections to help maintain the school's operations and encourage support from educational authorities in France and abroad.
+The school subsequently relied increasingly on "economic expatriates" to replace students from the former military community.

 By 1968, under Scherer’s leadership and direction, the school was building up strength with six sections – German, Dutch, British, American, Danish and Italian.